phd20/phd20.github.io/src/content/blog/ultimate-guide-ttrpg-campaign-managers.md

 ---
-title: The Ultimate Guide to TTRPG Campaign Managers in 2023
+title: The Ultimate Guide to TTRPG Campaign Managers in 2024
 external: false
-date: 2023-01-01
+date: 2024-01-01
+draft: true
 subtitle:
 tags:
 - worldbuilding
 - organization
 cover-img: /assets/img/ultimate-guide-ttrpg-campaign-managers-2023.png
 thumbnail-img:
-share-title: The Ultimate Guide to TTRPG Campaign Managers in 2023
+share-title: The Ultimate Guide to TTRPG Campaign Managers in 2024
 share-description: Campaign management for tabletop roleplaying games can be complex.
 But it doesn't have to be.
 These powerful tools will help you manage your game, your way.
 share-img:
 readtime: true